 The city wants to close out the old power plant which began operations in 1954 and which stop generating power in September 2015.
 The coal power plant, located in Clay County, sits on 87 acres on the Missouri River.

 Earlier 2015 engineering studies indicated the cost for closing out the power plant could top $17 million to dismantle and sell the site which also includes a recently closed coal ash pond.
 The ash pond closure project cost approximately $2 million.

 The city issued a formal RFP in this February.
 Three bids were received by the March 31 deadline.
 Environmental Operations and Commercial Liability Partners submitted proposals.
 One proposal was considered non-responsive.

 City staff, during the PUAB meeting and in city council documents, said they were "directed" by the City Council on May 15, 2017 to negotiate a contract with Environmental Operations which resulted in the contract currently before the City Council.

 The PUAB has extensive responsibilities under the City Charter to make sure the city utilities are managed in a businesslike manner.

-If awarded, the Missouri City contract would be one of the largest city contracts in recent years.
+The Missouri City contract is be one of the largest city contracts in recent years.

 Key documents on the Missouri City project are available on the Indy Energy website.